 Table of Contents

-These days, with all the stars of the ATP tour kitted out with gear from Prince, Wilson, Babolat and Head, Donnay doesn’t get much of a look in.
+These days, with all the stars of the ATP tour using rackets from the better-known brands Prince, Wilson, Babolat and Head, Donnay doesn’t get much of a look in.
 But turn the clock back to the 1980s and Donnay was producing the most tennis rackets of any manufacturer in the world.
 Andre Agassi, Bjorn Borg, Margaret Court, and Rod Laver all ran onto the court with a Donnay racket in their hands.

 Some of those were back in the day when rackets were made of wood, of course.
 After that, Donnay failed to make the switch over to graphite frames and couldn’t keep up with the latest technology.
 Other brands pulled ahead and Donnay, for a while, looked on the way out.